 School officials may administer ointments, non-prescription throat lozenges, anti-bacterial sprays, Band-Aids, and so forth at their discretion unless written notice to the contrary is provided by parents.
 Written parental permission is also required for non-prescription medicines such as Tylenol and cold tablets.

-Self-Administration of Medication Student Self-Management of Asthma, Anaphylaxis, and/or Diabetes development of an asthma or anaphylaxis or a diabetes medical management plan for the student on forms provided or approved by the school district.
+Self-Administration of Medication Student Self-Management of Asthma, Anaphylaxis, and/or Diabetes

 Students with asthma, anaphylaxis or diabetes will be permitted to self-manage such medical conditions upon: